-I was trying to rotate the cannon so it would launch Doug directly toward Lion Sands when I made an oopsie and sent it to 135 meters.
+I was trying to rotate the cannon so it would launch Doug directly toward Lion Sands when I made an oopsie and sent it (the cannon) to 135 meters.

 I knew what was coming, so I switched off “No Push” and she orbited him.

 When Doug came back he was a woman.

 I had no idea extreme height could do that!
 How could I?
 Sweetie and I were women before we flew, so the effect was nullified.
 But with Doug, it was different.

 At first he thought it funny, but he was soon fascinated with the idea of being a woman, even lamenting his choice of first name.